peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Deprecated.</b> Renamed to NormalizerInput.

-A character input class that implements the Unicode normalization lgorithm and contains methods and functionality to test and convert ext strings for normalization.
-This is similar to the deprecated ormalizer class, except it implements the ICharacterInput interface.
+A character input class that implements the Unicode normalization algorithm and contains methods and functionality to test and convert text strings for normalization.
+This is similar to the deprecated Normalizer class, except it implements the ICharacterInput interface.

-The Unicode Standard includes characters, such as an acute accent, that an be combined with other characters to make new characters.
-For xample, the letter E combines with an acute accent to make E-acute (É). n some cases, the combined form (E-acute) should be treated as quivalent to the uncombined form (E plus acute).
-For this reason, the tandard defines four<i>normalization forms</i>that convert strings to a single equivalent form:
+The Unicode Standard includes characters, such as an acute accent, that can be combined with other characters to make new characters.
+For example, the letter E combines with an acute accent to make E-acute (É).
+In some cases, the combined form (E-acute) should be treated as equivalent to the uncombined form (E plus acute).
+For this reason, the standard defines four<i>normalization forms</i>that convert strings to a single equivalent form:

  * <b>NFD</b>(Normalization Form D) decomposes combined forms to their constituent haracters (E plus acute, for example).
 This is called canonical ecomposition.